-The high production costs in the domestic market direct footwear produced in Israel to the medium-high priced products, which directs the industry to a small niche segment.
+The high production costs in the domestic market directs the industry to a small niche market.
 The Israeli footwear industry has two types of factories: medium-large and micro-small.
-These differ from each other in management capabilities, strategy, product characterization, distribution, and product development processes.
-Respectively, they differ in production quantities, in the nature of the work and employee's skill.
-The comparison between these systems and the synthesis with the literature review assisted understanding the strengths and weaknesses of the infrastructures that exist in each of them and led to the identification of an opportunity for intervention among the small producers.
+These differ in management, strategy, product character, distribution, product development, production quantities, nature of the work, and employees’ skill.
+Comparison of these systems highlights their respective strengths and weaknesses, and identifies opportunities for intervention among small producers.

-The selection of the small manufacturers is based on the workers' broad knowledge base and on the diverse and flexible manner in which they operate.
-The literature review helped illuminate the findings of the field concerning the motivational factors of small producers, for whom production is a work that reflects their heritage and identity, and therefore are prepared to make radical changes to survive.
-Finally, the literature helped identify that the nature of production in the small plant carries values of craftsmanship, among them, awareness for the environment, people and material.
-These values reflect a working culture that makes it possible to assume that these enterprises can be the basis for creating a new ecosystem in the industry.
+The literature review enriches the field research on motivational factors among small producers, who are prepared to make radical changes to survive and preserve their identity.
+Value placed on craftsmanship, and awareness of the environment, people, and materials reflect a culture that can be the basis for creating a new paradigm in the industry.

-Next, to the strengths presented by the small manufacturers, the barriers that prevent their growth have been identified.
-It was found that the process of developing and manufacturing the existing products of the small manufacturers with the local designers causes the producers to disconnect from the design and distribution of the product.
-This detachment leads to the reproduction of previously known abilities and therefore does not encourage the creation of new knowledge.
-Relying on the limited marketing and distribution capabilities of their customers prevents them from getting to know the end consumers and the ability to influence the production quantities and profitability of the plant.
+Barriers to growth includes a disconnection between design and distribution, which discourages innovation.
+Small manufacturers’ reliance on the limited marketing and distribution capabilities of local designers distances them from consumers, limiting their influence on production quantity and profitability.

-The unmediated connection between designer and craftsman has been identified as having the potential to create new knowledge that is an essential currency for creating a competitive advantage against global and local market conditions.
-Cooperation between these fields and the introduction of a variety of additional perspectives to the industry from different disciplines can serve as a basis for the development of strategies, production methods, and innovative products.
+An unmediated connection between designer and craftsman can create new knowledge, essential in global and local market conditions.
+Cooperation and introduction of perspectives from different disciplines can serve as a basis for development of strategies, production methods, and innovative products.

-The Israeli footwear industry does not provide a significant profitable economic return and therefore is not incorporated by government agencies.
-Also, there is no independent association within the industry.
-This means that the industry is not measured, has no systemic vision and as a result, has no collective power.
+The Israeli footwear industry does not provide significant profitable economic return, and therefore is not incorporated by government agencies.
+There is no independent industry association.
+This means that the industry is not assessed, has no systemic vision, and has no collective power.

-The large plants in the industry have management and strategic planning systems that enable them to have an independent, long-term vision.
-The small factories and the designers do not have the same capabilities as the large factories, and each of them deals individually with the daily challenges in the state of survival.
-This situation does not enable the wellbeing required to develop long-term strategies and therefore to develop a competitive advantage in competing on the global market.
+Large factories have long-term management and strategic planning systems.
+Small factories and designers deal with daily challenges in a survival mode, inhibiting long-term strategies and competitive advantage in the global market.